Table of Contents

 - Start with Swagger.
 This will be your main damaging and control ability during skirmishes and team fights.

 - Level Unstoppable next, as this will enable you to dash toward your intended target.
-This ability can also be used as an escape mechanism.
-After casting Unstoppable, your next auto attack will be empowered, so it is best to use it on squishy enemies.
+This ability can be used as an escape mechanism as well as a chasing ability.

 - Finally, Walking Tall should be leveled whenever available.
 Cast this during team fights in order to hit as many opponents as possible.